 Houchen-Clagett said, “With Watermark, success coaches are able to continue working their caseloads, communicating with students, and providing outreach services to those in need.”

 The institution participated in the First in the World (FITW) research program with impressive results.
 FITW, a five-year study, was designed to determine if proactive and individualized success coaching at 10 North Carolina community colleges would improve student success.
-At Pamlico Community College, course completion rates for students attempting spring and fall coursework increased 16.3 percent since working with Watermark.
+At Pamlico Community College, course completion rates for students attempting spring and fall coursework increased by 16.3 percent since working with Watermark.

 Allison Daniel, former Director of Counseling, Disabilities, and Retention at Carteret, said she appreciated Watermark’s holistic approach to student information.
 “Watermark gives us the ability to quickly and easily access the right information and get it in the right hands to make decisions, ensuring we support the right student at the right time.”